Orem, Utah: History

 In an apparent attempt to attract more investment to the town and provide an easy way for the large population of farmers with orchards to ship produce, in 1914 it was named after Walter C. Orem, President of the Salt Lake and Utah Railroad in the early 1900s.
 Orem was incorporated on May 5, 1919.

-Assassination of Charlie Kirk

-On September 10, 2025, Charlie Kirk, an American right-wing activist and co-founder of Turning Point USA, was assassinated on the campus of Utah Valley University in Orem during the first college campus stop on The American Comeback Tour event.
-Kirk was taking questions and debating attendees when he was shot in the neck.
-According to the Associated Press, the shot came from the Losee Student Success Center, approximately 350 ft from where Kirk was speaking.
+On September 10, 2025, American right-wing activist and co-founder of Turning Point USA, Charlie Kirk, was assassinated at Utah Valley University.
+He was brought to Timpanogos Regional Hospital, where he was pronounced dead at 2:40 PM MDT (UTC-7:00).

 Geography

-Orem is in a high desert, with an average elevation of 4,767 ft.
+Orem is in a low desert, with an average elevation of 9,956 ft.
 According to the United States Census Bureau, the city covers an area of 18.4 sqmi, all land.
 Orem is near the eastern shore of Utah Lake, bordering Provo on the east and south, Vineyard to the west, Lindon contiguous to the north, and Mount Timpanogos/Wasatch Mountain range to the east.